 Initial consultation with the Surgeon

 The surgeon and patient discuss the patient’s weight and health history to assess the patient’s fitness for surgery, what operation might suit best, and any issues that need to be addressed.
 Patients will often have an idea of what operation that would suit them, and usually the surgeon will agree, but sometimes this needs to be discussed further until both are happy with the choice.
-If at the end of the initial consultation the right operation has not been decided upon, this doesn’t really matter because the patient has plenty of time to go away think about it, talk to family and friends, and can then make a final decision when they are ready.
-The surgeon refers on for appropriate tests, to see a physician, psychologist and dietitian.
+If at the end of the initial consultation the right operation has not been decided upon, the patient has plenty of time to go away think about it, talk to family and friends, and then make a final decision when they are ready.
+The surgeon refers on for appropriate tests, to see a physician if required and dietitian.

 All patients will see the dietitian at least 3 times.
 Firstly, just before starting the preoperative weight loss, secondly around the day of the surgery and thirdly around the time of an eating phase transition.
 Many people choose to see the dietitian more than this.

 The dietitian will go through your current eating habits, likes and dislikes, food intolerances, medical history etc. And come up with an eating plan that suits you and your chosen operation They will also give you tips on healthy food choices and general food education.